opensearch-project/opensearch-sdk-py/DEVELOPER_GUIDE.md

 ### Code Linting

-This project uses [isort](https://github.com/PyCQA/isort) to ensure that imports are sorted, and [flake8](https://flake8.pycqa.org/en/latest/) to enforce code style.
+This project uses a set of tools, such as [isort](https://github.com/PyCQA/isort) to ensure that imports are sorted, and [flake8](https://flake8.pycqa.org/en/latest/) to enforce code style.

 ```
 $ poetry run flake8